Welcome back! If you’re returning to Kent after the summer break, here’s a helpful summary for settling back in.

 Living off campus is very different from living in University accommodation.
 Read our community webpages for information on bills, bins, neighbours and much more!

-New developments include:
+Highlights and new developments include:

 The new Kent and Medway Medical School – with their first students starting in September 2020.

-The Mandela Building is becoming the new home of Jobshop, the Full Time Officers, the Advice Centre, sports, societies and volunteering.
+The Mandela Building is becoming the new home of Kent Union’s Jobshop, the Full Time Officers, the Advice Centre, sports, societies and volunteering.
 Mandela will also have a small study/social space, a student kitchen, student toilet facilities and union offices.

 The School of Economics has moved to the Kennedy Building, which is located between the Sports Centre, Jennison and opposite Sibson.
 The Kennedy building provides more dedicated social and meeting spaces for students and staff.
 There are also 11 new central teaching rooms in the building including an IT suite.